10 Recruitment Mistakes

 In a New York Times interview, American entrepreneur Guy Kawasaki said, "‘A' players hire ‘A+' players.
 But others hire below their skills to make themselves look good.
 So ‘B' players hire ‘C' players.
 ‘C' players hire ‘D' players."

-Some managers are afraid of taking on someone who is more confident or talented than they are, because they feel that he may be a threat to their position.
+Some managers are afraid of taking on someone who is more confident or talented than they are, because they feel that they may be a threat to their position.
 But smart managers know that they need bright people to share their insights and bring their strengths to the team.

 Hiring people who are better than you can improve your own skills and drive your business forward.
 A good example to follow is that of renowned U.S. automotive executive Lee Iacocca, who said, "I hire people brighter than me and then I get out of their way."